XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Payment methodAccepted currenciesMinimum amountProcessing timePossible fees

-A table detailing accepted payment methods, including currencies, minimum amounts, processing times, and potential fees.
+A table detailing various payment methods, their accepted currencies, minimum amounts, processing times, and potential fees.

 Credit card